People often ask why we keep returning to India.

 If you’d rather not have your photo taken, a firm “no” will suffice.
 Most will walk away and look for other foreigners to try their luck with.

-Some common scenarios include waiting to purchase your train tickets, having your baggage checked ultra thoroughly at attractions, or your intercity train arriving at the destination hours past the scheduled time.
+Some common scenarios include waiting to purchase your train tickets, having your baggage checked ultra thoroughly at attractions, or your intercity train arriving at the destination hours past its scheduled time.

 That’s why it’s always super crucial to factor in extra time in your itinerary and know that being annoyed will not speed anything up.
 Instead, be friendly, help them out by presenting information as clearly as possible.
 Patience is indeed a virtue around here.